gek169/Simple_ISA/README.md

 	* Hackable- More instructions can be added at a whim.
 Compiler flags allow for altering the emulator's behavior.

-	* Fast. a 2.2 GHZ Ryzen 7 will execute code with branches at ~1.09 Giga-IPS. a 4.0 ghz i7-6700 will execute that same code at ~1.15 Giga-IPS.
+	* Fast.
+Gets about a billion instructions per second on a 4 ghz processor.

 * Trivially embeddable.
 Implement five small and easy-to-understand functions in a single header file to add SISA16 scripting to any system.